 You are not a student trying to pass an exam.
 Each question is not a pass and fail you need to answer perfectly.
 There are no perfect answers and this attitude will lead to failure.

 You need to act like you are a teacher.
-Investors expect you to be the expert on your industry and business model.
+Investors expect you to be an expert on your industry and business model.
 They are investing in you to execute the business; they don’t intend doing all the work themselves.
 When they ask a question it is because they don’t understand.
 They want to know the answers.
-So be a good private tutor and teach them the answer to their question with empathy.
+So be a good private tutor and teach them the answer to their questions with empathy.

-You need to educate, inform and do it with a bit of panache so the experience is less boring and little more entertaining.
+You need to educate, inform and do it with a bit of panache so the experience is less boring and a little more entertaining.

 Whilst answering questions you are building a relationship.

 Have an objective.
 Control time and don’t let questions take up 20 mins

 In almost every meeting you have, it is unlikely that they will ever be more than an hour long.
 You have an hour to deal with whatever the topic is.
 It is critical at the earlier stages to be very cognizant of time and how you use it.
 Always think about your objective in the meeting and seek to ensure the points you need to communicate to achieve that objective are communicated.